 If you’re concerned about taking on that kind of responsibility yourself, consider using a professional registered agent service.
-These professional services will receive any legal documents or service of process on behalf of your Arkansas LLC, allowing you to relax and reduce the hassle of dealing with all that paperwork yourself.
-Some professional registered agent services can also provide assistance with forming an LLC.
+These professional services will receive any legal documents or service of process on behalf of your Arkansas LLC, allowing you to relax and reduce the hassle of all that paperwork.
+Some professional registered agent services also provide assistance with forming an LLC.
 They can also help you keep your personal information off the public record and protect your privacy.
-Typically, Arkansas registered agent services can cost between $99-$299 per year.
+Typically, Arkansas registered agent services can cost between $99–$299 per year.

 Because of those risk factors, I always recommend that new Arkansas LLCs use a professional registered agent service instead of taking that burden on themselves and risking legal trouble with the Secretary of State.

 If you would like more information on how a registered agent service can assist you with keeping your information safe and your business successful, check out my guide to the best Arkansas registered agent service.